Golumpa/hoyolab-auto-login/README.md

 <details>
 <summary><b>(Optional) Whether the script should (<code>RUN_ONCE</code>) or continuously</b></summary>

-This should either be left unset, or a value of `True` or `False`.
+This should either be left unset, or a value of `True`.
 Set it to `True` if you have an external scheduler (like CRON) to automatically start the script at certain time.
-The script will run as a process when this value is set to `False`.
+The script will run continuously as a process when this is unset.

 </details>